alesky78/Spring-data-jdbc-howto/README.md

 Based on Spring 3.3.0

 ### Guides
 The following project illustrate how to use some features concretely, where possible the link of the official documentation is referenced: [Spring Data JDBC documentation](https://docs.spring.io/spring-data/relational/reference/jdbc.html).
+Moreover Spring Data JDBC expose a set of [examples](https://github.com/spring-projects/spring-data-examples/tree/main/jdbc) that can be analyzed

 ## package: it.spaghettisource.springdatajdbc.howto.idStrategy
 the scope of this package is to show how to use the standard repository to interact with flat entity (no inner beans) and use it